The Best Small Automatic Cars 2025

 Vauxhall Corsa (2020-)

-The Vauxhall Corsa is the first choice of new car for many after passing their test, and it offers a good driving experience for those with more miles under their belts, too.
-Anyone who wants the ease of an automatic gearbox will find the Corsa fits the bill and comes with a good eight-speed transmission.
-It goes up and down the gears largely without hesitation, and having that many ratios to choose from helps with economy and emissions, leading to combined figures of 48.7mpg and 121g/km respectively for the 100bhp 1.2-litre turbo petrol.
+It goes up and down the gears largely without hesitation and having that many ratios to choose from helps with fuel economy and CO2 emissions, leading to combined figures of 48.7mpg and 121g/km respectively for the 100bhp 1.2-litre turbo petrol.
 There’s also the option of a punchier 130bhp version of this engine that delivers better consumption at 50.4mpg but slightly higher emissions of 123g/km.

 Vauxhall Corsa Review